It was so embarrassing. I had a PhD in psychology but I was working as a security guard!

 I prayed for God to use me to help people who needed counseling, but little changed for months.
 I was angry that God wasn’t answering my prayer.
 I became more and more discouraged and debased.
 I questioned my calling from God.

-One day as I was watching security cameras and praying about how dejected I felt, I sensed God speak to my heart:
+One day as I was mindlessly watching the security cameras when I suddenly sensed God speak to my heart:

 “Bill, why are you so distressed?
 Don’t look to your PhD, your income, or what people think of you for your identity and well-being.
 Learn to find your significance in Christ — hold your head high because you belong to me!”